Friday, September 27, 2024

 The Finicky Traveler

 This is an auto-based reworking of a Victorian parlor game.
 The driver secretly picks a letter.
 As the group passes towns, streets, or local features, the passengers ask if the finicky traveler can visit them.
-The traveler cannot visit locations that have the letter in their name.
+The traveler cannot visit locations that have the chosen letter in their name.
 Passengers work to figure out the mystery letter guiding the traveler.

 This work is licensed under CC BY-NC-SA 4.0